I’ve been thinking about heartbreak lately, not for any specific reason.

 Time doesn’t heal anything.

 For some, time may do nothing more than ferment bitterness.
 For others, it may grow an abundance of gratitude.
-Time is a tool that God uses as He completes the good work He has begun in each of us, but no, time won’t heal our broken hearts.
+Time is a tool God uses as He completes the good work He has begun in each of us, but no, time won’t heal our broken hearts.

 Philippians 1:6 Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ